NTD-Modelling-Consortium/endgame-postprocessing/README.md

 ###### Measures

+The delta years computation produces two types of measures based on whether scenarios reach the elimination threshold within the time range:

-- **delta_years_{reference_scenario}** - the difference in years between when each scenario reaches the elimination threshold compared to a reference scenario, computed for every simulation draw at the IU level.
+- **delta_years_{reference_scenario}** - Used when both the reference scenario and comparison scenario reach the elimination threshold within the time range.
 Values represent:
   - **Positive values**: Scenario takes longer to reach elimination than the reference
   - **Negative values**: Scenario reaches elimination faster than the reference
   - **Zero values**: Scenario reaches elimination in the same year as the reference (always true for reference scenario)

+- **atleast_delta_years_{reference_scenario}** - Used when at least one scenario (reference or comparison) does not reach the elimination threshold within the time range.
+Values represent minimum bounds:
+  - **Positive values**: Scenario takes at least this many years longer than the reference
+  - **Negative values**: Scenario reaches elimination at least this many years faster than the reference
-  - **-1 values**: Either the scenario or reference never reaches the threshold
+  - **999 values**: Neither scenario reaches the threshold, making comparison impossible

 The reference scenario is automatically determined as the first scenario encountered in the data.
+Scenarios that don't reach the threshold within the time range are assumed to reach it at 2042 for computation purposes.

 ##### aggregation_info.json